 2020 – October 31st – Synchronized – Intense Rut

 The closer the rutting moon (second full moon after the autumn equinox) falls to November 1, the more intense the rut should be.
-Looking ahead, 2017 and 2020 should provide an exciting few weeks of rut hunting.
-This year the rutting moon falls on November 4th and they are calling for a “synchronized” rut with peak activity occurring around November 7th and continuing until November 14th.
-The seeking phase is predicted to begin around October 26th, the chasing phase to begin around November 7th, and the tending/breeding phase also known as “lock down” to begin around November 15th.
-A synchronized rut occurs when three things align around November 1st – doe estrogen levels peak, bucks testosterone levels peak, and the rutting moon occurs near November 1st.
-According to their moon theory, synchronized ruts are by far the most intense in terms of rutting behavior and activity.
+Looking ahead, 2020 should provide an exciting few weeks of rut hunting.
+This year the rutting moon falls on October 24th and they are calling for an “early rut” with peak activity occurring around October 24th and continuing through November 2nd.
+The seeking phase is predicted to begin around October 16th, the chasing phase to begin around October 27th, and the tending/breeding phase also known as “lockdown” to begin around November 5th.
+That’s an early rut!
+Instead of the infamous October Lull conditions, the woods may be on fire with pre-rutting activity come mid-October this 2018 deer season.
+In order for a synchronized rut to occur, three things need to align around November 1st (+/- 3 days): doe estrogen levels peak, bucks testosterone levels peak, and the rutting moon falls near November 1st.
+According to the rutting moon theory, synchronized ruts are by far the most intense in terms of rutting behavior and activity.

 (This information pertains to states north of the 35th latitude where fawning dates are critical to survival)

 BEST DATES TO HUNT THE RUT: October 24th – November 2nd

 Rut Predictions Based on Biology